 Imagine you buy yourself a brand-new sports car.
 After months of doing your research on the different models that the industry has to offer, you settle on your dream car.
 Once you finally get it, the car drives great, goes incredibly fast, but you have to stop to change the tires every 50 miles.
 Would that be any fun?
-No, it would not; it would be incredible frustrating, time-consuming and quite costly.
+No, it would not; it would be incredibly frustrating, time-consuming and quite costly.

 The same principle applies to the label industry.
 Because it does not matter what kind of machine you purchase, if the adhesive build-up on your slitting section is not properly addressed, you will have to stop production and change the blades very often.
-This would then translate in a decrease in the product’s quality and an increase in production downtime, along with a higher percentage of scrap due to the rolls being glued together.
+This would then translate to a decrease in the product’s quality and an increase in production downtime, along with a higher percentage of scrap due to the rolls being glued together.
 Luckily, there is an alternative to this.

 Through many years of experience and working side-by-side with our customers in order to offer them a solution to the problem, Dienes has a number of options in order to address adhesive build-up on blades.